Terrorist Organizations

 aka - Saraya al-Ashtar; the military arm of the al-Wafa Islamic movement

-history – is an Iranian-backed Shia militant group established in 2013 with the aim of overthrowing the ruling Sunni family in Bahrain; in 2018, formally adopted Iran’s Islamic Revolutionary Guard Corps branding in its logo and flag and reaffirmed the group’s loyalty to Tehran; has not claimed any attacks in recent years, but reportedly still active through 2022
+history – is an Iranian-backed Shia militant group established in 2013 with the aim of overthrowing the ruling Sunni family in Bahrain; in 2018, formally adopted Iran’s Islamic Revolutionary Guard Corps branding in its logo and flag and reaffirmed the group’s loyalty to Tehran; active as of 2024

-goals – foment an insurgency against the ruling Sunni family of Bahrain and, ultimately, replace it with a Shia-based government; also seeks to expel US and other Western military forces from Bahrain
+goals – seeks to overthrow Bahrain’s monarchy; also seeks to expel US and other Western military forces from Bahrain

-leadership and organization – Qassim Abdullah Ali AHMED (aka Qassim al Muamen) is the Iran-based leader of AAB; operates in cells
+leadership and organization – Qassim Abdullah Ali AHMED (aka Qassim al Muamen); operates in cells

-targets, tactics, and weapons – targets local security forces in Bahrain and has claimed more than 20 attacks, some of which caused casualties; has plotted to attack oil pipelines; also has promoted violence against the British, Saudi Arabian, and US governments; methods include shootings and bombings; equipped with small arms and explosives, including improvised explosive devices
+targets, tactics, and weapons – targets local security forces in Bahrain and has plotted to attack oil pipelines; promotes violence against the British, Saudi Arabian, and US governments; claimed a drone attack on Israel in 2024; methods include shootings and bombings; equipped with small arms, drones, explosives, including improvised explosive devices

 strength – not available